MotorTruck1221/bare-server-go/examples/net_http.md

 And navigate to http://localhost:8080/bare/

 ## Having CORS issues?
-- Update your `main.go` to include the following:
+- Update your `main.go` to the following:
 ```go
 import (
     "net/http"